Depo Provera Lawsuit Settlements

 This was not lost on the authors.
 The researchers concluded that the high presence of progesterone receptors suggests that progesterone, rather than estrogen, might be a key driver in the growth of these tumors.
 So the study helps demonstrate that prolonged use of progesterone-based drugs like Depo Provera may significantly increase the risk of meningiomas should have been a concern as far back as 1983.

-In 1991, a study published in Journal of Neurosurgery, explored the effects of mifepristone, an anti-progesterone agent, on meningiomas.
+In 1991, a study published in the Journal of Neurosurgery explored the effects of mifepristone, an anti-progesterone agent, on meningiomas.
 Mifepristone competes with progesterone for binding to progesterone receptors, thereby inhibiting the action of progesterone on tumor cells.

-The research found that mifepristone was effective in reducing the growth of meningiomas, which are brain tumors known to express a high density of progesterone receptors.
+The research found that mifepristone effectively reduced the growth of meningiomas, which are brain tumors known to express a high density of progesterone receptors.
 By blocking progesterone from binding to its receptors, mifepristone hindered the hormone’s ability to stimulate tumor growth.
 This discovery provided compelling evidence that progesterone plays a central role in promoting the growth of meningiomas, especially in tumors sensitive to hormonal changes.

-The study’s findings had significant clinical implications that should have sounded an alarm.
+The study’s findings had significant clinical implications that should have sounded an alarm if anyone cared enough to pay attention.
 The research demonstrated that hormone-blocking treatments could serve as a viable therapeutic option for managing meningiomas.
+It was not just a theory—it was a breakthrough that could have fundamentally altered how these tumors were treated.
 This research highlighted the potential of anti-progesterone therapies like mifepristone to regress tumor growth, particularly in cases where progesterone was a contributing factor.

-It also left a huge door open for the idea that the synthetic progesterone found in Depo-Provera might stimulate meningioma development This finding supports the argument—as does this 1990 study—that Depo Provera could cause or exacerbate meningiomas, strengthening the causation claim in these lawsuits.
+So if blocking progesterone could significantly reduce tumor growth, why were pharmaceutical companies not prioritizing thinking about what would happen if you increased progesterone?
+It seems pretty obvious synthetic progesterone found in Depo-Provera might stimulate meningioma development.
+This finding supports the argument—as does this 1990 study—that Depo Provera could cause or exacerbate meningiomas, strengthening the causation claim in these lawsuits.

 Meningioma Brain Tumors